AutoQL makes inventory management easy.

-Maximizing the relationship between inventory and cash flow includes managing customer and vendor relationships to ensure that purchase orders are completed and invoices are paid on a timely basis.
-Warehouse managers and workers rely on different sets of information that are nonetheless interconnected.
+Maximizing the association between inventory and cash flow includes managing customer and vendor relationships.
+Staying on top of this ensures that purchase orders (POs) are completed, and invoices are paid on time.
+Warehouse managers and workers rely on different sets of interconnected information.

 In a growing business, inventory fluctuates rapidly, POs are constantly coming into the system, and invoices are issued on an ongoing basis.
-Warehouse managers need to know what’s out of stock and what’s coming in so they can make space or make purchases, while employees on the floor need real-time information about incoming POs and stock on hand for several items so that they can fill orders more efficiently.
+Warehouse managers need to know what’s out of stock and what’s coming in so they can make space or make purchases.
+Employees on the floor need real-time information about incoming POs and available stock for multiple items so they can fill orders more efficiently.

-With AutoQL, your users can find the answers to their data-related questions in real time, just by asking for information in their own words.
+With AutoQL, users can find answers and make decisions in real-time by asking for information in their own words.

-With self-serve data access, workers can easily ask questions like “Show me stock on hand for product X” or “Show me the upcoming delivery day for product X” to quickly find out if the product they need will be available for the upcoming jobs, or when that product will arrive.
+With self-serve data access, workers can easily ask questions like “Show me stock on hand for product X” or “Show me the upcoming delivery day for product X.” Anyone with access can quickly find out if the product they need will be available for upcoming jobs, or when that product will arrive.

-Additionally, warehouse workers can ask “List all upcoming purchase orders to be filled today” to get an overview of what items they will be collecting from the warehouse.
-They can also ask questions like “Show me stock on hand for item X” which allows them to spot possible opportunities to restock items if they see that they are running low to ensure, for example, that multi-item POs can be filled all at once, reducing delivery hours and miles.
+Additionally, warehouse workers can ask, “List all upcoming purchase orders to be filled today,” to get an overview of what items they’ll be collecting from the warehouse.
+They can also ask questions like “Show me stock on hand for item X” which allows them to spot possible opportunities to restock items.
+If they see that they are running low, they can fill multi-item POs all at once, reducing delivery hours and miles.

-Managers could also ask important cash flow questions on the fly to get a better idea of whether they can order new stock to fill urgent upcoming POs.
-They can ask questions like “What is the payment schedule for customer X?” and “Show me all invoices issued this month” or, more specifically “Show me all paid invoices versus unpaid invoices this month.”
+Managers can also ask important cash flow questions on the fly to get a better idea of whether they can order new stock to fill urgent upcoming POs.
+They can ask questions like “What is the payment schedule for customer X?” and “Show me all invoices issued this month” or, even, “Show me all paid invoices versus unpaid invoices this month.”

-With all of this information available on demand for users throughout the warehouse, everyone is empowered to keep up with the fluctuations and changes that are characteristic of a growing retail company.
+With all of this information available on-demand for users throughout the warehouse, everyone is empowered to keep up with the fluctuations and changes characteristic of a growing retail company.

-When POs are filled efficiently, with the right products, storage and transport costs can be cut dramatically.
+When filling POs efficiently, you can dramatically cut storage and transport costs with the right products.
 Customers can trust that they’ll get exactly what they need, earning loyalty and driving revenue for the business.